vsjain2004/SC8bCPU/README.txt

 	d.
 The red LEDs LEDR[17] to LEDR[2] visualize the current Instruction.
 The green LEDs LEDG[7] to LEDG[4] visualize the Flags register.
 	   The green LEDs LEDG[3] to LEDG[0] visualize the Program Counter.
 	e.
 In case the program uses the LCD display, note that loading a new program or pressing reset will not clear the LCD display.

-NOTE: A recording of each program has been provided in 'Program Videos' folder

 IMEM program structure:
 //program name